Pakke-Kessang district

+History

+The foothills and lower hill tracts of present-day Pakke-Kessang district appear to have formed part of the frontier zone of the Chutia kingdom, while the Nyishi people inhabited the upper hill regions.
+Following the fall of the Chutia kingdom in 1524 CE, the area does not appear to have been brought under any kind of Ahom occupation, as the Ahom state was primarily a plains-based kingdom.
+Over time, Nyishi groups expanded their control and influence over the lower hills and adjoining foothill areas of the district.
+Naksaparvat site located at Dissing Passo region of the district is an important historical site belonging to the Chutia period.

+The district used to be a part of the neighbouring district, East Kameng, and has been created out of its five southernmost administrative units: Pijerang, Passa Valley, Pakke-Kessang, Dissing Passo and Seijosa.
+The district headquarters of Pakke-Kessang is located at Lemmi (near the Papum Pare boundary).

 Administrative and political divisions

 Pakke-Kessang is a constituency within the Arunachal Pradesh Legislative Assembly.

 Tourist attractions

 The district's numerous foothills are covered in lush greenery, with tourist attractions located in the Passa Valley and Pakke Valley areas.
 The Passa Valley covers the northern part of the district, from Pijerang to Lumdung and Rilloh, while the Pakke Valley covers the central and southern parts of the district.

 Notable attractions in the Pakke-Kessang district include: